AugustinMauroy/scholarsuite/docs/Prisma.md

 - `firstName`: first name of the student
 - `lastName`: last name of the student
 - `dateOfBirth`: date of birth of the student
-- `class`: relationship with the class of the student
 - `classId`: identifier of the class of the student
 - `contactEmail`: contact email address of the student
 - `enabled`: state of the student (enabled or disabled) (default: true)
 - `createdAt`: creation date of the student for internal use
 - `updatedAt`: modification date of the student for internal use
+- `Class`: relationship with the class of the student
 - `Grades`: relationship with the grades of the student
 - `DisciplinaryReports`: relationship with the disciplinary reports of the student
-- `Presence`: relationship with the presences of the student
+- `Attendance`: relationship with the attendance records of the student
 - `StudentGroup`: relationship with the groups of the student
 - `AbsencePeriod`: relationship with the absence periods of the student